-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 Mineral Resource Estimates

 For details of the West Bear Resource estimate for the West Bear Uranium Deposit, please see the next section, Mineral Resource Estimates, Horseshoe and Raven Project, as the uranium resources at the West Bear Uranium Deposit were estimated as part of the Horseshoe-Raven Report.
 There has not been a resource estimate completed on the West Bear Cobalt-Nickel Prospect at this time.